 It is really best if you do not feed your pet table scraps.
 Some individuals choose to add human foods to their pets diet for variety, freshness and flavor.
 This is not necessary, but is not necessarily harmful as long as you choose wisely and your pet still eats adequate amounts of a complete and balanced diet so that nutritional deficiencies do not result.

 The problem with table scraps is really the way that we cook.
 We often use seasonings that are too strong or even potentially harmful to pets.
 Garlic and onion are two things that pets should not consume.
 The way we prepare our meats is also problematic because of the high fat content.
 When veterinarians suggest feeding meat to a dog because of an upset stomach, we always say that the meat should be boiled.
 This gets rid of most of the fat in the meat.
 Rarely do we boil meat that we are going to be eating for our evening meal.

 Feeding from the table encourages begging during meal times.
 Feed your pet his own healthy meal during your regular meal time.
 This will ensure that he is satisfied and will not be begging for a morsel from the table.
 Feeding table scraps also encourages finicky behavior.
 Your pet may begin “holding out” for the stuff that comes from the table.
-You may interpret this as your pet not enjoying his food as much when this is not really the case, his is just not as hungry because you are feeding them from the table and they know they might get something if they just skip that kibble in the bowl.
+You may interpret this as your pet not enjoying their food as much when this is not really the case.
+They are just not as hungry because you are feeding them from the table and they know they might get something if they just skip that kibble in the bowl.

 Do yourself and your pet a favor and feed a healthy, balanced diet that is designed for pets and stick with it.
 If you want to give a treat, try a spoon of canned food, a treat or biscuit, or even a dental treat to help keep the teeth clean.